NuGet/docs.microsoft.com-nuget/docs/consume-packages/Finding-and-Choosing-Packages.md

   `id:jquery id:ui` searches for multiple terms in the `id` property.<br/>  `id:jquery tags:validation` searches multiple properties.

-- Search ignores unsupported properties, so `invalid:jquery ui` is the same as searching for `ui`.
+- Search ignores unsupported properties, so `invalid:jquery ui` is the same as searching for `ui`, and `invalid:jquery` returns all packages.

 ### Determine supported frameworks

 NuGet installs a package into a project only if the package's supported .NET frameworks include the project's target frameworks.
 If the package isn't compatible, NuGet issues an error.

-There are several ways to determine the frameworks packages support:
+There are several ways to determine the frameworks that a package supports:

-- On the package's page at nuget.org, supported frameworks show below the package ID and on the **Frameworks** tab.
-Not all packages show supported frameworks.
+- On the package's page at nuget.org, supported frameworks appear below the package ID and on the **Frameworks** tab, but not all packages show supported frameworks.

   ![Screenshot of the Frameworks UI and tab on the package page at nuget.org.](media/supported-frameworks.png)

-- Download the package by selecting **Download package** under **About**.
-Change the downloaded file extension from *.nupkg* to *.zip*, open the *.zip* folder, and examine its *lib* folder.
+- Download the package manually by selecting **Download package** under **About**.
+Change the file extension of the downloaded package from *.nupkg* to *.zip*, open the *.zip* folder, and examine its *lib* folder.
 There are subfolders for each supported framework, each named with a target framework moniker (TFM).
 For more information, see [Target Frameworks](../reference/target-frameworks.md).
 If there aren't any subfolders under *lib* and there's only a single DLL, try to install the package to discover its compatibility.

 - Try to install the package into a project by using [Install-Package](../reference/ps-reference/ps-ref-install-package.md) in the Visual Studio Package Manager Console.
-If the package is incompatible, the output shows its supported frameworks.
+If the package is incompatible, the console output shows the package's supported frameworks.

 ### Prerelease packages